 EHRI Regional Conferences

 In 2018, EHRI organised several regional conferences in different countries for i.a. representatives of archives, research institutions, potential users, relevant industries, and funding agencies including government bodies.

 Calls were published here.

-You can read reports (if available) of conferences that have already taken place by clicking on the titles.
+You can read reports (if available) of conferences that have taken place by clicking on the titles (in red).